-The key for a smooth running car is a well-maintained battery connection.
-Most common reason for a flat battery is human error.
+The key to a smooth-running car is a well-maintained battery connection.
+The most common reason for a flat battery is human error.
 You forget to turn off the headlights, door lights or even sometimes the truck is not shut.
 This drains out the battery and the next morning we struggle to get our car started.

-Please always make sure while handling battery for your safety wear eye protecting gear and hand gloves.
+Please always make sure while handling the battery for your safety wear eye-protecting gear and hand gloves.

 A dead battery is frustrating and it’s even more frustrating if its flat early morning when you are off to work.
 So open that hood up every few months to at least have a check on the condition of the battery.

 Like the human body needs water to function, the car engine needs oil to operate in good condition.

 Check and change the oil every 3000 to 7000 miles.
 It is necessary to change the oil in these intervals to make sure the car runs smoothly.

 - Check the oil and oil filter recommended by the vehicle’s manufacturer

 - Always run your engine for at least a couple of minutes depending on if the weather temperature is low before driving your car.